mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 #### <a name="2.4.1" class="anchor"></a> [Photoreceptor](#2.4.1)

 A [photoreceptor](https://en.wikipedia.org/wiki/Photoreceptor_cell) is a rod, highly sensitive and can operate in low light levels, or a cone, low sensitivity but sensitive to different wavelengths.
-The color blue has short-wavelength and peak sensitivity 440nm, green has medium-wavelength and peak sensitivity 545nm, and red has long-wavelength and peak sensitivity 580nm.
+Blue has short-wavelength and peak sensitivity 440nm, green has medium-wavelength and peak sensitivity 545nm, and red has long-wavelength and peak sensitivity 580nm.

 A blind spot has no photoreceptors (it is blind), the fovea has no rods but many cones, and periphery has many rods and few cones.
 The fovea is high resolution (high density of photoreceptors), color (cones), and low sensitivity (no rods), whereas the periphery is low resolution (low density of photoreceptors), monochrome (rods), and high sensitivity (rods).

 #### <a name="2.4.2" class="anchor"></a> [Centre-surround RF function](#2.4.2)

-A centre-surround receptive field (RF) is an area of visual space from which neuron recieve input:
+A center-surround receptive field (RF) is an area of visual space from which neuron receive input:

-- on-centre/off-surround is active if stimulus is brighter than background
+- on-center/off-surround is active if stimulus is brighter than background
-- off-centre/on-surround is active if stimulus is darker than background
+- off-center/on-surround is active if stimulus is darker than background

-A centre-surround RF measure change in intensity, or contrast, between adjacent locations.
+A center-surround RF measure change in intensity, or contrast, between adjacent locations.
 The relative contrast should be independent of lightning conditions, so illuminance should be irrelevant.

 ## <a name="3" class="anchor"></a> [3.
 Low-level artificial vision](#3)

-*Keywords: filters, Gaussian mask, image features*

 ### <a name="3.1" class="anchor"></a> [3.1 Convolution](#3.1)